alontalmor/document-qa/README.md

 Please use ipython/build_triviaqa_evidence.ipynb ipython file to build new evidence

 train/dev data will be saved in output / experiment_name

-evidence will be stored in EVIDENCE_DIR in the ipython "Experiment config" section
+Evidence will be stored in EVIDENCE_DIR in the ipython "Experiment config" section

 ## Training